Didisimmons/Flybody-gym/TEST.md

     3. Ascertain that a backdrop image is placed behind the reviews section and that there is no text overflow.

          The image is placed behind the testimonies on a desktop device.
 There is no text or image overflow.
-When the screen width is changed, the same thing happens, however on a mobile device, the testimonials offered overflow the backdrop image.
+When the screen width is changed, the same thing happens, however on a mobile device, the testimonials were overflowing the backdrop image.
 This was corrected by increasing the background picture height to allow for more space for the testimonials.
 This is done so that the testimonial text is centred and looks well on all screen widths.
 The font size of the testimonials has also been lowered, resulting in the predicted lack of text overflow in the reviews area.

 7. Why join us section